 There is no reason why you should think about purchasing LIC Jeevan Tarun.
 Strictly avoided.

-To note: LIC is not the only insurance company which offers such products.
+Note: LIC is not the only insurance company which offers such products.
 Many private insurers offer such products too.
-It is just that LIC is more popular that I have chosen to review a LIC product.
+I chose to review LIC Jeevan Tarun because it is a very popular plan.